wintpann/storybox-react/README.md

 ### Usage

 1. Define stories for each component you want.
-There are 7 types of controls available: boolean, checkbox, radio, button, number, range number, string. `OtherComponentStory` in example repos demonstrates all of them.
+There are 7 types of controls available: boolean, checkbox, radio, button, number, range number, string.
 ```jsx
 import { Button } from '../components/button';
 import {